awslabs/aws-sdk-ios-samples/S3TransferUtility-Sample/Objective-C/README.md

                handleEventsForBackgroundURLSession:identifier
                              completionHandler:completionHandler];
        }
-1. This sample requires Cognito to authorize to Amazon S3 in order to access the bucket.
-Use Amazon Cognito to create a new identity pool:

 1. If, you get a bunch of warnings that look similar to the one below when you run the sample and try doing an upload:

 		Function boringssl_session_errorlog: line 2868 [boringssl_session_write] SSL_ERROR_SYSCALL(5): operation failed externally to the library